KevinWorkman/HappyCoding/teaching/guides/_posts/2017-02-18-curriculum.md

 Most of the content on Happy Coding is designed for high school or college students, or adult self-learners.
 I've also met middle school teachers who use p5.js and Processing in their classrooms.

 But in a perfect world, students would start learning about computer science at an early age, as early as primary / elementary school.
-I don't have any experience with that age group, but if you're looking for resources for teaching younger students, you might want to check out the links in the [teaching primary students guide](/teaching/guides/primary).
+I don't have any experience with that age group, but if you're looking for resources for teaching younger students, you might want to check out these links:

+- [Code.org](https://code.org/learn) has a ton of tutorials organized by subject, whether you have computers in your classroom, your own experience level, and by grade level- including resources for students who can’t even read yet!
+- [Scratch](https://scratch.mit.edu/) is a visual programming language designed for younger students.
+The Scratch website contains a ton of resources, and lets students share their creations.
+- [Alice](http://www.alice.org/index.php) is a 3D scene creator that lets students create stories about characters interacting with the world.
+Alice focuses on story telling rather than creating games, with the goal of being as inclusive as possible.
+- [Twine](https://twinery.org/) lets you create “choose your own adventure” stories.
+This requires typing out a story and all of its branches, so it might not be the right thing for very young students.
+But it’s a cool way to get those English nerds (I’m allowed to say that because I was one of them) interested in computer science.
+- [Lightbot](http://lightbot.com/) is a game where students write instructions that a robot follows to get through a maze.
+- [Secret Coders](http://www.secret-coders.com/) is an illustrated book series about students solving mysteries and learning about code.
+The website also has resources for learning more!

 # Web Development Track